naf456/Anoted/README.md

 My most used note editor is Simple Notepad on the Google Play store.
 I like it as allows customization of the interface, is fairly straight forward, and has great support for older devices.

-Anoted (pronouced An note ed) will follow in the steps of Simple Notepad, by providing several styles of UI - Light, TransLight, Dark, TransDark, following the android styles, Holo light, holo / material light etc...
+Anoted (pronouced An-note-ed) will follow in the steps of Simple Notepad, by providing several styles of UI - Light, TransLight, Dark, TransDark, following the android styles, Holo light, holo / material light etc...

 Anoted uses the Android navigation drawer to provide a flat way to open notes (termed "Documents" inside the source code) The wanted design is for the drawer to appear full screen - action bars hidden, giving the user non-obtrusive, priority access to the navigation drawer (termed Document Drawer in source code).